Tracey-Sneed/City-GDP-and-Population/README.md

     -   Open the PowerBI file to view the dashboard.

 ## Additional Notes
-The schema of the database contains only two tables.
-Most for the Power BI file used views created in the database.

 The file paths in "gdp_estimate_data_cleaner" and "pop_estimate_data_cleaner" may need to be changed if you're attempting to run those two programs.
 The "Table.csv" contains the Metropolitan GDP data from the Bureau of Economic Analysis.
 The "cbsa-est2022(1).csv" file contains the population data from the U.S. Census Bureau.
-The "CBSA-EST2022.pdf" file contains notes and methodologies published by the U.S. Census Burea on "cbsa-est2022(1).csv" and similar datasets.
+The "CBSA-EST2022.pdf" file contains notes and methodologies published by the U.S. Census Bureau on "cbsa-est2022(1).csv" and similar datasets.

 The files "gdp_estimate_data_cleaner.py" and "pop_estimate_data_cleaner.py" are the python programs written to generate the files "cleaned_gdp_data.csv" and "cleaned_population_data.csv".
 The files "schema.sql" and "city_gdp_pop.db" are the SQL schema and database that contains the structure and database used to generate the Power BI report.
-The file "City GDP and Population Dashbaord.pbix" is the Power BI dashboard created using the SQL database.
+Most of the Power BI dashboard uses views created in the database.
+The "City GDP and Population Dashboard.pbix" file is the Power BI dashboard created using the SQL database.
+A dashboard preview is available in the file "City GDP and Population Dashboard.pdf".
+The schema of the database contains only two tables.

 Acknowledgements to The Power BI Guy and Alex the Analyst for informative Power BI and Pandas tutorials.